stac-extensions/datacube/README.md

 | unit             | string           | The unit of measurement for the data, preferably compliant to [UDUNITS-2](https://ncics.org/portfolio/other-resources/udunits2/) units (singular). |
 | reference_system | string\|number\|object | The spatial reference system for the data, specified as [numerical EPSG code](http://www.epsg-registry.org/), [WKT2 (ISO 19162) string](http://docs.opengeospatial.org/is/18-010r7/18-010r7.html) or [PROJJSON object](https://proj.org/specifications/projjson.html).
 Defaults to EPSG code 4326. |

-An Vertical Spatial Dimension Object MUST specify an `extent` or a set of `values`.
+A Vertical Spatial Dimension Object MUST specify an `extent` or a set of `values`.
 It MAY specify both.

 ### Temporal Dimension Object